agoodloe/LDunnDistributedTM/ContinuousConsistency.md

     cannot guarantee both linearizability and eventual-availability.
 \end{theorem}
 \begin{proof}
-Technically, the proof is not complicated.
-Indeed, it is almost trivial.
-We give only a sketch here, leaving the interested reader to consult the more formal analysis by Gilbert and Lynch.
+Technically, the proof is almost trivial.
+We give only the informal sketch here, leaving the interested reader to consult the more formal analysis by Gilbert and Lynch.
 The key technical assumption is that a processes' behavior can only be influenced by the messages it actually receives---it cannot be affected by messages that are sent to it but never delivered.

 In Figure \ref{fig:linear_example11}, suppose the two processes are on opposite sides of a network partition, so that no information can be